 - The Luftwaffe firebombing of Coventry wrought so much destruction that Joseph Goebbels coined the term Coventrated to describe the ruined city and many others like it.

 - Then the Brits used the same tactic against Germany.
 In the later phases of the war, a first wave of bombers would drop air burst bombs that would blast away the ceramic roof tiles used in German cities and then a second wave would drop massive amounts of incendiary bombs on the exposed wooden roof beams from where the fire would reach the wooden floors and spread to the furniture in the apartments.
 As in Tokyo, fires were started in specific mathematical patterns that took into account wind direction and speed, which would result in a massive updraft at the center, causing a huge fire tornado and transforming the entire city into Hell.
 While the fire usually didn't reach the bomb shelters, large numbers of people died from suffocation as the fire consumed the entire oxygen in the air.
 The incineration of Hamburg and Dresden are the closest thing Germans have to a Hiroshima-trauma.
-The deaths and destruction from the bombing of Dresden exceeded the nuclear apocalypse on Hiroshima.
-Recent accounting though has shown the death rate to have been much lower.

 - Incendiary (often napalm) bombing from planes was extensively used in Vietnam and later conflicts.
 The US military didn't give up on this trope, they just increased the range.
 And then there's the bizarre tale of Operation X-ray...

 - Of the 180 largest Japanese cities that were firebombed by the 21st Bomber Command, 64 were completely destroyed.